 Biden had no answer whatsoever.

-Polling after in research after the election in 2016 found something that shocked all the pundits and commentators and that is that Donald Trump talked more about issues than Hillary Clinton did that happened in this last debate.
+Polling after and research after the election in 2016 found something that shocked all the pundits and commentators, and that is that Donald Trump talked more about issues than Hillary Clinton did, and that happened in this last debate.

 I do think the president turned off and offended some of his suburban voters, and he's going to have to address that a little bit.

-No it just is fascinating to me the parallels that I see from twenty sixteen to today but the reality is that for any Republican to win the presidency you got to run the table.
+But the reality is that for any Republican to win the presidency, you've got to run the table.

 No Republicans ever made it to the White House without Ohio.

-You got you gotta win Iowa, you gotta win Arizona, you gotta fight for Nevada and New Mexico, then you gotta pick off Pennsylvania, Wisconsin, Michigan, Minnesota, fight for New Hampshire, fight for Nebraska Congressional District too, fight for Maine Congressional District too.
+Then you got to pick off Pennsylvania, Wisconsin, Michigan, Minnesota, fight for New Hampshire, fight for Nebraska Congressional District 2, fight for Maine Congressional District 2.

 So it's always a fight.

-Where do you see the the most opportunity for the president in in those areas in those states that matter the most, Matt?
+Where do you see the most opportunity for the president in those areas, in those states that matter the most, Matt?

 I see it in the theme I was just talking about.